Mount Samat National Shrine: Colonnade

-From the parking lot, a wide three series of steps that narrows to the top lead visitors to the flagpole that holds the flag of the Philippines.
-The last series of steps to the Colonnade level are bordered on two sides by two pedestals topped with bronze urns symbolising the eternal flame.
+From the parking lot, three series of wide steps narrows to the top, where a flagpole hoists the flag of the Philippines.
+The last flight of steps to the Colonnade are flanked on each side by two pedestals, topped with bronze urns symbolising an eternal flame.

 The Colonnade is a marble-clad structure surrounded by an esplanade, itself surrounded by marble-clad parapets.
-The outer side is covered with 19 high relief sculptures by National Artist Napoleon Abueva, and alternates depictions of the war with 18 bronze insignia of USAFFE Division units by Talleres de Maximo Vicente, Leonides Valdez, and Angel Sampra and Sons.
+The outer side is covered with 19 high relief sculptures by National Artist Napoleón Abueva, and alternates depending on the war with 18 bronze insignia of USAFFE Division units by Talleres de Máximo Vicente, Leonides Váldez, and Ángel Sampra and Sons.
 Each bronze insignia has a flagstaff for the flags of each division.

-In the centre of the Colonnade is the altar, behind which are three religious stained glass murals designed by Cenon Rivera and executed by Vetrate D'Arte Giuliani of Rome, Italy.
+In the centre of the Colonnade is an altar, behind which are three religious stained glass murals designed by Cenon Rivera and executed by Vetrate D'Arte Giuliani of Rome, Italy.
 Four large bronze chandeliers hang from the ceiling, while inscribed in marble on the two lateral walls is a narrative of the “Battle of Bataan”.

-A footpath that leads to the base of the Memorial Cross begins behind the Colonnade.
+Behind the Colonnade is a footpath leading to the base of the Memorial Cross.
 The 14-flight, zig-zagging path on the mountain slope is paved with bloodstones from Corregidor Island.
-An alternate road also takes visitors to the base of the Memorial Cross.
+An alternate road also gives access to the base of the Memorial Cross.

 Memorial Cross

-The Memorial Cross is a towering structure at the highest point of Mount Samat, 555 m above sea level.
+The Memorial Cross is located at the highest point of Mount Samat, 555 m above sea level.
 The monument is made of steel and reinforced concrete with a lift and viewing gallery at the Cross's arms.
 A staircase also leads to the gallery in the wings.
 The height of the Cross is 95 m from the base; the height of the arms is 74 m m from the base, with each arm measuring 30 m (15 m on each side), making it the second tallest cross in the world.
 The viewing gallery is 5.5 x 27.4 m, with a 2.1 m clearance.

 The exterior of the Cross is finished with chipped granolithic marble.
-The base until the 11 m level is capped with sculptural slabs and relief titled Nabiag Na Bato also by Abueva, depicting important historical figures and events like the execution of Jose Rizal, Lapu-Lapu and Antonio Luna.
+The base until the 11 m level is capped with sculptural slabs and a relief titled Nabiag Na Bato also by Napoleón Abueva, depicting important historical figures and events like the execution of José Rizal, Lapu-Lapu and Antonio Luna.